containerum/kdc-docs/content/installation/prerequisites.md

 ---

 # Kubernetes prerequisites
-Before installing Kubernetes make sure you have the following components:
+Before installing Containerum Distribution of Kubernetes make sure you have the following components installed:

 - CentOS 7
 - Docker-1.13